 The first step to a perfect picnic is to make sure you’ve remembered to pack everything you might need, especially if you’re heading off into the wilderness of your local park.
-Think knives and forks, wet wipes, plasters, plastic cups and maybe even a brolly – cover all eventualities!
+Think knives and forks, wet wipes, plasters, plastic cups and maybe even a brolly; make sure to cover all eventualities!

 Make Food Fun

 Snacking on strawberries and sipping on champers might be our favourite part of a picnic but for kids it’s the running round and yelling part.
 Get them to actually sit down and eat something by making your picnic food lots of fun.
 We’re talking grapes on sticks that look like caterpillars, cute cupcakes and mini pizzas that no little tummies will be able to resist.

 That being said, if you are heading out somewhere, you can make your life easier by packing foods that are perfectly picnic ready.
 Think salads or pasta dishes premade in cups, a muffin tin filled with chips and dips or anything else that makes packing easier.

 No family picnic would be complete without games and you don’t have to go to the expense of buying loads either.
 One of our favourites involves just paper plates and the cardboard roll from a big reel of wrapping paper.
 Simply cut holes in the middle of the plates to turn them into hoops then stick the roll into the ground.
 Ta-da!
 Instant hoopla.
 Decorate your plates and sticks nicely and you’ll have a game for life (or at least until someone throws a hoop into a puddle).

 Not real life friends!
 (Although those are fun too).
 The sort of picnic we love best is a teddy bears’ picnic.
 Bring along your little one’s furry friends to give them the most adorable tea party.